Criteria and Process

 Yes.
 Please note, if entering two brands by a winemaking partnership, both wines submitted must be made by the duo – ie, not one label each from two individuals.

-Any advice about which two wines to send in for the judging in March?
+Any advice about which two wines to send in for the tasting panel at start of 2024?

-Can I send a barrel sample or blend that has not yet been bottled?
+Can I submit a barrel sample or blend that has not yet been bottled?

 What if my wine is not labelled?

-It’s in your best interest to have your wine labelled, however, submitting a labelled product for judging is not mandatory.
+It’s in your best interest to have your wine labelled, however, submitting a labelled product for the tasting panel is not mandatory.

-Can I get feedback about my wines from the judging?
+Can I get feedback about my wines from the tasting panel?

-Have you got firm dates for the September-November national events at this stage?
+Have you got firm dates for the 2024 events at this stage?